 Remember, you should make each second of your limited time to review count by covering as many subjects as possible.
 You won’t be able to do that if you waste time gaining “in-depth” knowledge about a single topic.

-Studies show that you retain more information through repeated testing than from repeated studying.
+Studies show that you retain more information through repeated testing than from repeated studying1.
 This phenomenon is known as the testing effect and is hinged upon the universal truth that people learn more through application and trial-and-error.

 To get your best NMAT score, practice taking exams similar to the content and length of the actual NMAT.
 You may use the free practice test sent to your e-mail upon registration or buy NMAT reviewers available online.